 While you may feel like you’ve found a great deal online, you don’t want to be surprised at checkout with an astronomical shipping fee.
 Wayfair and Overstock both provide affordable shipping, but there are some slight differences.

 Wayfair Shipping Costs – Standard Wayfair shipping costs a minor fee of $4.99.
 Any order over $35 comes with completely free shipping.
 The good news is, most orders on Wayfair are going to be above $35 unless you’re picking out something small.

 Overstock Shipping Costs – Overstock offers free standard shipping to the lower 48 states.
-Items shipped to Alaska and Hawaii, however, may be subject to additional fees depending on the size and weight of the product.
+Unfortunately that rules out international shipping.
+Also, Items shipped to Alaska and Hawaii may be subject to additional fees depending on the size and weight of the product.

 One of the best parts of online shopping is the wide variety of payment options.
 Wayfair, in particular, allows shoppers to pay for their purchases through a ton of different methods, including:

 Overstock, on the other hand, has a slightly smaller list of possible payment methods, with some similarities:

 While Wayfair offers a few more payment methods, both companies allow the budget-friendly alternative of payment plans.

 One of the perks of shopping on Wayfair and Overstock is the fact that they both offer deferred payment through the use of installment loans.
 Each company uses a different service for these loans:

 Affirm – Wayfair uses a loan service called Affirm, which allows you to break up your payments month to month.
 Affirm offers low interest rates, which can be more affordable than paying with a credit card.
 Affirm can be set up for automatic payments on your preferred card.